hackclub/assemble-puzzle/README.md

 ## How We Created The Puzzle

+The puzzle was made up of three parts: the video, the image and the website.
+Here's how we made each of those.

+### The Video

+Bash

+### The Image

+Ishan

+### The Website

+Pranav

 ## How You Can Solve The Puzzle

-This codebase is the last few steps in a treasure hunt leading to the Assemble reveal letter.
-Here's a brief walkthrough of all steps in the treasure hunt:
+Here's a brief walkthrough of all steps involved in cracking the puzzle:

 1. [A video](https://www.youtube.com/watch?v=QDrtD3UMA-s) (currently hosted on YT for this README) will be posted on @hackclub's twitter and in the #announcements channel by @orpheus
     - The video mentions `#redacted` which is a Slack channel that we'll trigger @orpheus creates (TODO: we have to do this manually)